 As noted in the

 README, you may need some tool to convert from PostScript to whatever format you want the file to be in.

 This is the ASCII (or technically, Latin-1) version.
-I have a Unicode one also, but that's not ready for release.
+I have a Unicode one also.